-2.2.16 Based on the analysis of the EoSM State questionnaire responses, Figure 15 shows that the majority of States/FABs are on the right path to achieve the 2019 EoSM Target of Level C in all Management Objectives (MOs).
-There are five (5) States that have already reached the target level C in all EoSM questions.
-The rest of States, i.e. 25 States, have to improve between 1 to a maximum of 8 questions/elements of the EoSM questionnaire out of 36 (see Figure 16).
+2.2.14 Based on the analysis of the EoSM State questionnaire responses, Figure 15 shows that the majority of States/FABs are on the right path to achieve the 2019 EoSM Target of Level C in all Management Objectives (MOs).
+There are eleven (11) States, but only one FAB - UK-Ireland FAB-, that have already reached the target level C in all EoSM questions.
+The rest of States, 19 States, have to improve between 1 to a maximum of 18 questions of the EoSM questionnaire out of 36 (see Figure 16).